Enclosure Customization Services

 Fibox offers a full range of enclosure customization services based upon years of experience meeting our customers’ needs.
-Our expertise will provide cost effective solutions for your most complex packaging requirements, resulting in increased productivity and profitability for your organization.
+Our expertise will provide cost-effective solutions for your most complex packaging requirements, resulting in increased productivity and profitability for your organization.

-To learn more about Fibox customized enclosures read below or email Fibox
+To learn more about Fibox customized enclosures, read below or email Fibox today!

 Factors impacting cost – After the enclosure, many items can affect cost.
 From the beginning design phase, Fibox will work with you to advise how to reduce costs.
-There may be a one time engineering charge to review the design and to program our CNC machinery.
-As well, usually there is a cost required to set up the CNC machine which is a recurring cost with each machining run of enclosures.
+There may be a one-time engineering charge to review the design and to program our CNC machinery.
+Usually, there is a cost required to set up the CNC machine, which is a recurring cost with each machining run of enclosures.
 Of course, the actual modifications also affect cost.
 A large cutout for a DIN meter is typically more expensive than a small round hole.
-A milled recess is more expensive than an open slot.
+A milled recess is more costly than an open slot.
 The total time to machine the modification determines the cost.

-One of the more significant cost drivers is the number of enclosure sides being modified, because each side requires its own program and each side requires set-up.
-For example, two holes on each of two sides will be more costly than four holes on one side.
-Also, the cover, lid, or door is a separate part, requiring a separate set-up and program.
-The designer can control cost by understanding that different machining operations may require different tools.
+One of the more significant cost drivers is the number of enclosure sides modified because each side requires separate plotting, and each side requires set-up.
+For example, two holes on each of the two sides will be more costly than four holes on one side.
+The cover, lid, or door is a separate part, requiring an independent set-up and program.
+The designer can control costs by understanding that different machining operations may require various tools.

-Documenting the design – Ideally, the designer should provide Fibox with a computer-aided design (CAD) file indicating the modifications.
-Fibox provides CAD files of their enclosures, and these should be used by the designer as his starting point.
-This ensures dimensional accuracy and simplifies drawing interpretation.
+Ideally, the designer should provide Fibox with a computer-aided design (CAD) file indicating the modifications.
+Fibox provides CAD files of their enclosures, and the designer should use these as their starting point.
+CAD files ensure dimensional accuracy and simplify drawing interpretation.
 While a CAD file is ideal, Fibox can work with just about anything.
 However, additional drawing costs may result.
 Using Fibox’s CAD files during your design will speed the process and lower your overall costs.

 Now, more than ever, plastic enclosures offer cost effective value for customized electronics packaging.
-Specialized CNC machines permit enclosure manufacturers to offer extensive customization services at lower cost and faster turn around times.
-Then when the volume really takes off, plastic permits easy ramp-up by substituting customized molding for CNC customization.
-With a basic understanding of the process and the input required, the design engineer can now obtain the most cost effective solution for all ranges of piece part volume.
+Specialized CNC machines permit enclosure manufacturers to offer extensive customization services at lower prices and faster turnaround times.
+When the volume takes off, plastic permits easy ramp-up by substituting customized molding for CNC customization; with a basic understanding of the process and the input required, the design engineer can now obtain the most cost effective solution for all ranges of piece part volume.